daffainfo/ctf-writeup/MHSCTF 2023/Feb. 1 - Balloons/README.md

 > Look for "valentine.txt."

 ## About the Challenge
-We have been given a python code and we need to bypass from the sandbox.
+We were given a python code and we need to bypass from the sandbox.
 The python code will be look like this:
 ```python
 from balloon_tracking_lookup import get_status